IMPORTANT NOTICE: COVID-19 Response

 High Court of Australia

-Tours take students into courtrooms where the High Court interprets and applies the law of Australia and where cases of national significance are heard, including challenges to the constitutional validity of laws.
-During sitting weeks students may view barristers presenting their arguments before the Justices and observe Court etiquette as they watch a case unfold.
+During sitting weeks Students may view barristers presenting their arguments before the Justices and observe Court etiquette as they watch a case unfold.

 Sitting dates are posted at hcourt.gov.au/registry/court-calendars